ntfc/archlinux-ansible/README.md

 Convert my ArchLinux [installation steps][install-steps] to an ansible role, much like [dharmab/ansible-archlinux][dharmab-ansible].
 Use GNU stow to manage my [dotfiles][ntfc-dotfiles].

+**WARNING:** do not run this against your actual system!
+This is supposed to be execute on Arch's first install, in order to accelerate some tedious tasks.

 There is also a `Vagrantfile` with ArchLinux, but it's just for tests.
 Eventually it'll be removed.

 [dharmab-ansible]: https://github.com/dharmab/ansible-archlinux